How to Write a Killer Research Interest Statement

 Why Do You Need a Research Interest Statement?

-This document is helpful for the lab/department that wants to hire you as well as for yourself.
+This document is helpful for the lab/department that wants to hire you, as well as for yourself.

-The employer will learn about:
+A potential employer will learn about:

-- interests and experience you have;
+- your interests and experience;

 - your passion for research;